kkdt/chrome-reactjs-extension/README.md

 1. `yarn clean`: Remove any built artifacts.

-2. `yarn install`: Install dependencies for this project.
+2. `yarn` and `yarn install`: Install dependencies for this project.

 3. `yarn build`: Builds the extension for production to the `build` folder, optimizing the build for the best performance.